Finger Pulse Oximeter explained, how to read, manage COVID-19, and when to call NHS 999 / 111

 They will be pleased you can help them with this extra information, as it will help them decide the best care for you.
 (Sometimes telephone health-care is described as 'trying to treat the patient whilst reaching through a letter-box'!)

-If you are very vulnerable, and get a positive COVID test result, your GP (family doctor) may loan you an Oximeter for two weeks
+If you are very vulnerable, and get a positive COVID test result, your NHS GP may loan you a Finger Pulse Oximeter for two weeks

 diabetes [high blood sugar]